codedragon/code_reviews/slides.md

 # Hunting Bugs
 * scenario
 * strategies
-* along the way learn about the stack and pdb
+* along the way learn about the stack and the debugger